 4. And Lowering Therapy Bills

-Having to find the dream partner, become a super parent, launch a social enterprise, connect with 75k of our closest friends on Instagram, travel to the cool spots before they become cool, give to the community, dress in style, landscape the driveway, occasionally bust out a half marathon, craft our way out of a haberdashery shop, know how to get the eyebrows perfectly even, change the oil in our cars, go ‘yoga clubbing’, and whip up gourmet feasts is exhausting.
+Having to find the dream partner, become a super parent, launch a social enterprise, connect with 75k of our closest friends on Instagram, give to the community, dress in style, landscape the driveway, occasionally bust out a half marathon, craft our way out of a haberdashery shop, know how to get the eyebrows perfectly even, change the oil in our cars, go ‘yoga clubbing’, and whip up gourmet feasts is exhausting.
 If you try to be it all something pops inside and you end up on a black leather couch with a strategically placed box of tissues next to you.

 We need more shining examples of people being a bit useless at something, not more perfection.
 Failure is helpful for the collective good.

-Friends need to come over to your house and eat sausages that look like uncircumcised penises, just the once, and then you’ve saved them from perfectionism.
+Friends need to come over to your house and eat sausages that look like uncircumcised penises and then you’ve saved them from perfectionism.
 They go home feeling happy about their skills (hungry perhaps, but happy) and you’ll forever get invited over with your gin to be Domestic Gorgeousness.

 You are contributing to the mental health of the nation.

-Don’t worry about people who artfully place their lamb and pine nut stuffed aubergine onto a pesto and pansy decorated white plate so they look like small rescue boats full of minced refugees floating on a rainbow.
+Don’t worry about people who artfully place their lamb and pine nut stuffed aubergine onto a pesto and pansy decorated white plate so they look like small rescue boats full of minced fisherman floating on a rainbow.
 Don’t feel the pressure to be like them.
-You go right ahead and keep being Domestic Gorgeousness, with your gin and your stories, because you’re awesome.
+You go right ahead and keep being Domestic Gorgeousness, with your gin and your stories, because you are awesome.

-And the world needs you just as you are.
+And the world needs you NF (also stands for No Fucks given) just as you are.